How To Remove Glass From Sliding Patio Doors

 Step 6: Consult your instruction manual

 Before you install your new glass panel, you should consult your instruction manual.
-If you have lost it, you can try and search for your specific make and model to see if you can find one online.
+If you have lost it, you can try to search for your specific make and model to see if you can find one online.

 You will need your instructions, as some glass panels will fit easily and can then be secured with glazing beads.
 But, some glass panels, especially those used on the sliding panel, will need extra adhesive to fit snugly.